Selling Jargon Buster

 The process whereby a new mortgage replaces an old one and both use the same property as security.

-The legal procedure by which a defaulting borrower is deprived of thier interest in the mortgaged property, typically involving the forced sale of the property at public auction.
+The legal procedure by which a defaulting borrower is deprived of their interest in the mortgaged property, typically involving the forced sale of the property at public auction.

 Usually referred to in an auction catalogue as the minimum price at which a seller is willing to sell.